 Our processed food products are manufactured from various types of fresh vegetables and semi-processed food products purchased from our suppliers.
 We also produce konjac-based dietary fibre food products.
-They are distributed and sold to the PRC consumers mainly through local supermarket chains in major cities under our own brands, and to overseas markets, mainly Japan, under our customers' brand names.
+They are distributed and sold to the PRC consumers mainly through local supermarket chains in major cities and our e-commerce platform, under our own brands.
+The products are also exported to overseas markets, mainly Japan, under our customers' brand names.